 - A patented milk steamer: Cimbali patented the cold touch Turbosteam Milk4 wand which allows setting 4 different milk temperatures and textures.

 - The boiler temperature: we can change the temperature of the boiler of every single group, according to what we want to achieve.
-Having the possibility to set two different temperatures to allow us to use different coffees, for example, we can keep one group for an espresso-based drink and one for milk-based one.
+Having the possibility to set two different temperatures to allow us to use different coffees, for example, we can keep one group for an espresso-based drink and one for milk-based one such as cappuccino.

 - A cleaning function: there’s a backflush function in which we can decide whether to clean both groups (or three) or to clean them one by one.

 The steam boiler has a capacity of 10 litres and 0,4 litre of capacity for every single boiler.

 The machine comes in 2 or 3 groups and three colours: we can choose between a steel and polished aluminium one, a steel and matt black one or a steel and glossy white one.

 The machine is for sale from £16,000 up to £24,000.